earthlab-education/practice-git-skillz/README.md

 I add text to see how this file can change.
 Second Changes for testing Pull request.

 Additional changes, also for gitHub training.
-These are made for testing reverse pull request
+These are made for testing reverse pull request.

+Test